meilisearch/specifications/text/0124-documents-api.md

 Configures which attributes will be retrieved in the returned documents.

-If no value is specified, `attributesToRetrieve` uses the `displayedAttributes` list, which by default contains all attributes found in the documents.
+If no value is specified, all attributes from the documents are returned in the response.

-> If an attribute has been removed from `displayedAttributes` index settings, `attributesToRetrieve` will silently ignore it and the field will not appear in the returned documents.

 > Specified fields have to be separated by a comma. e.g. `&attributesToRetrieve=title,description`

+> The index setting `displayedAttributes` has no impact on this endpoint.

 ##### 3.1.1.3.
 Response Definition